GATB/MindTheGap/README.md

     `MindTheGap fill` generates the following output files:
     * a sequence file (`.insertions.fasta`) in fasta format.
 It contains the inserted sequences that were successfully assembled.
 In the header, position on the reference genome is
     * an insertion variant file (`.insertions.vcf`) in vcf format.
 This file resumes insertion position information already contained in the fasta file, but in a vcf format.
 It is not self-sufficient, inserted sequences if larger than XX bp are not written in the vcf but are referred to their fasta id in the fasta file.

+    Warning: the output in vcf of insertion variants is not yet implemented, coming soon...

 7. **Computational resources options**